WALK 4

 www.mapmyrun.com/routes/view/26615466

 1 From the bus-stop (GR 499 388) go N along Magdalene St to the Market Cross and go R into High St to view three historic buildings on the L - after 50m the “George & Pilgrims”(1), then the Tribunal(2), and finally the Church(3).
 Return to the Cross and go R along Northload Street.
-After 90m at the end of the pedestrian section, go ahead and after 200m pass Sedgemoor Way on L then go immediately R along King St past Albert Buildings bearing L to a Fish & Chip shop at junction [0.8Km]
+After 90m at the end of the pedestrian section, go ahead and after 200m pass Norlet Court on R then take next R along King St past Albert Buildings bearing L to a Fish & Chip shop at junction [0.8Km].

-2 (GR497 393) Go L then R into St Brides Close and just beyond Manor Close go ahead along a tarmac track to reach a metal gate at a road.
+2 (GR497 393) Go L and immediately R into St Brides Close and after 100m just beyond Manor Close go ahead along a tarmac track 120m to reach a metal gate at a road.
 Cross with care and follow enclosed path 200m to cross wooden bridge then L (SP Footpath) past Abbey Moor Stadium to a road [0.6Km]

-3 (GR494396) Cross the road and go ahead over a wooden bridge and keep the stream on the L. Continue for 1.5Km - with good views to L of the Mendip hills - past several Bristol gates, to reach farm buildings and sluice.
+3 (GR494 396) Cross the road slightly L and go over wooden bridge with stream on L. Continue with stream L for 1.5Km - with good views of the Mendip hills - past several Bristol gates, to reach farm buildings and sluice.
 Go L over bridge to reach road, go R for 100m then turn L along the road to Sharpham [1.6Km]

 5 (GR469 384) Go ahead for 60m then L (SP Public Footpath) over stile.
-Go between lakes and where path bends R around lake, go ahead across sleeper bridge and continue with water on L to reach buildings.
-Continue along tarmac track to reach a road, turn L and after 50m go R into Porchestall Drove.
-Follow for 1.2km ignoring a turn on the L by the pumping station and passing a large timber storage depot to reach a mini-roundabout.
-[2.4Km]
+Go between lakes 400m and where path bends R around lake, go ahead across sleeper bridge and continue with water on L 500m to buildings.
+Continue 250m along tarmac track to reach road, go L for 50m then R into Porchestall Drove.
+Follow 1.2Km ignoring L turn by pumping station and passing a large timber storage depot to reach mini-roundabout [2.4Km]

 FOR A SHORTER WALK Distance 3.0 Km/ 1.9 miles